derferickc/react-wedding-website/README.md

 # ChoesenByGrace Wedding Website

-> A single page application that was used to store information about our wedding in 2020: application has tabs that handle venue information, stories about how we met, ability to RSVP, links to our registry, and a gallery of our engagement photos.
+> A single page application that is being used to handle information about our wedding in 2020; the application has tabs that handle information about the venue, the story about how we met, links to our registry, and has a gallery of our engagement photos where individual pictures can be clicked on to pop up a modal for a more detailed picture view.

 > Technology used: React, HTML5, SASS, CSS3 ES6, Firebase